Does sound reducing floors really work?

 Where to Install Floor Insulation?

-If you are wanting to improve the noise level in an existing home, the best time when you're replacing or repairing the current flooring.
+If you want to improve the noise level in an existing home, the best time is when you're replacing or repairing the current flooring.
 Once you remove the old flooring, the new floor insulation can be added directly to the top of the sub-flooring.
-This can be placed under the carpet, ceramic tile or wood.
+This can be placed under the carpet, ceramic tile, or wood.
 It really doesn't matter what type of flooring is going on top, it's the type of insulation you use to soundproof that matters.

 The best insulation would be the thinnest with the most noise reduction capabilities.
 For floors, rubber or cork insulation provides the most durable underlying material.
 It won't raise floors significantly and allows flooring materials, such as vinyl, to go down smoothly.